csdavids519/QuickSushi/README.md

 - [GIMP](https://www.gimp.org/) was used to edit and resize images.
 - Google Dev Tools was used for website testing and debug.
 - Google Light House was used for website testing.
-- [Am I responsive](https://ui.dev/amiresponsive) was used to gernerate an image of the site on differnet screen sizes.
+- [Am I responsive](https://ui.dev/amiresponsive) was used to generate an image of the site on different screen sizes.

 ---
 ## Design